What is a family trust and why would I want to set one up?

 - to protect your assets from a professional liability claim or unexpected business-related financial problems (which is more relevant if you have your own business);

-- to maintain some control over how the assets will be used after you die - for example your offspring are less likely to spend their inheritance unwisely if it is being managed by trustees;
+- to maintain some control over how the assets will be used after you die - for example to protect your offspring’s inheritance;

 Be aware that the transfer of assets to a trust can be challenged in the courts.
 The court may rule that the transfer has been made solely to avoid your obligations to a spouse or to potential creditors, for example, and may ‘claw back’ the assets from the trust.